Multitenancy

 The multitenancy feature allows managing several independent institutions ("tenants") using the same application.
 For example, in our case, a user who signs up for a certain tenant will only be able to sign in on that tenant, and that user's data won't be available from any other tenant.

 Which tenant we're accessing depends on the URL we're using in the browser to access the application.
 In Consul Democracy, the current tenant is established by the subdomain used in this URL.
-For example, if we used the domain solarsystemexample.org to manage the planets in the Solar System, using the URL https://mercury.solarsystemexample.org we'd access data from the planet Mercury while using the URL https://venus.solarsystemexample.org we'd access data from the planet Venus.
-It's also be possible to use different domains per tenant (for example, earthexample.org).
+For example, if we used the domain solarsystemexample.org to manage the planets in the Solar System, using the URL https://mercury.solarsystemexample.org we'd access data from the planet Mercury, while using the URL https://venus.solarsystemexample.org we'd access data from the planet Venus.
+It's also possible to use different domains per tenant (for example, earthexample.org).

 Enabling multitenancy